merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {% include _project-anvio-version.html %}

-{: .notice}
-This pangenomic workflow is for anvi'o version `2.1.0` and later versions of anvi'o.
-You can identify which version you have on your computer by typing `anvi-profile --version` in your terminal.
-If your anvi'o installation is `v2.0.2` or earlier, you can follow the pangenomic workflow described [here]({% post_url anvio/2015-11-14-pangenomics-v1 %}) (so as not to read this one and be upset about what you are missing).

 {:.notice}
-We have changed all instances of the term '**protein cluster**' in our pangenomic workflow to '**gene cluster**' in anvi'o `v4`.
-The reason behind this change is detailed [here](https://github.com/merenlab/anvio/issues/644).

-{:.notice}
 {% include _fixthispage.html source="_posts/anvio/2016-11-08-pangenomics-v2.md" %}

 {% capture images %}{{site.url}}/images/anvio/2016-11-08-pan-genomics{% endcapture %}

-With the [anvi'o](https://peerj.com/articles/1319/) pangenomic workflow you can,
+With the [anvi'o pangenomic workflow](https://peerj.com/articles/1319/) you can,

-* **Identify gene clusters** among your genomes,
+* **Identify gene clusters** across your genomes, by providing anvi'o with two or more FASTA files,
-* **Combine metagenome-assembled genomes** from your anvi'o projects directly **with cultivar genomes** from other sources.
+* **Combine metagenome-assembled genomes** from your anvi'o projects genomes with genomes from other sources.
-* **Visualize** the distribution of gene clusters across your genomes,
+* **Interactively visualize** your pangenomes,
 * **Estimate relationships** between your genomes based on gene clusters,
-* Interactively (or programmatically) **bin gene clusters** into collections, and **summarize your bins**,
+* Interactively (or programmatically) **partition gene clusters** into bins,
 * **Perform phylogenomic analyses** on-the-fly given a set of gene clusters,
 * **Annotate** your genes, and **inspect** amino acid alignments within your gene clusters,
 * Extend your pangenome with **contextual information** about your genomes or gene clusters,
 * Quantify **geometric and biochemical homogeneity** of your gene clusters,
 * Perform **functional enrichment analyses** on groups of genomes in your pangenome,
-* Compute and visualize **average nucleotide identity** scores between you genomes.
+* Compute and visualize **average nucleotide identity** scores between you genomes, and more.

-{:.warning}
-**Citation**: If you use the anvi'o pangenomic workflow for your research, please consider citing [this work](https://peerj.com/articles/4320/) (which details the pangeomic workflows in anvi'o) in addition to [this one](https://peerj.com/articles/1319/) (which introduces the platform).
-Thank you for your consideration.

 {:.notice}
 You can use anvi'o for pangenomic workflow even if you haven't done any metagenomic work with anvi'o.
 All you need is an anvi'o installation, and a FASTA file for each of your genomes.

 ## Introduction

-The anvi'o pangenomic workflow is composed of three main steps:
+The anvi'o pangenomic workflow described here will walk you through the following steps:

 * Generate an anvi'o {% include ARTIFACT name="genomes-storage-db" %} using the program {% include PROGRAM name="anvi-gen-genomes-storage" %}.